TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

   This is the user name.
 This can be whatever makes sense for the available authentication services.
-For the default service, this will match data from the "username" column of the "be_users" or "fe_users" table for BE or FE authentication respectively.
+For the default service, this will match data from the "username" column of the "be_users" or "fe_users" table for backend or frontend authentication respectively.

 uident
   This is the password, possibly encrypted.